99sarah/ExpenseTrackerApp/README.md

-# ExpenseTrackerApp
-## Assignment 1 - Mobile Applications
+# Assignment 1 - Expense Tracker App
----

 ### General
 This app is used to track expenses.
 The user can create new expenses, which are displayed in a list.
 The user can also delete and edit expenses.
 A bar chart shows how much money the user has spent proportionally in each category.